-A bulk cube of cotton compacted by manual or mechanical controls on the module builder.
-Cotton modules provide temporary storage for unginned cotton that is transported from the field to the gin by a module truck.
+A bulk cube or cylinder shape of cotton compacted by manual or mechanical controls on the module builder.
+Cotton modules provide temporary storage for unginned cotton that is transported from the field to the gin by a module truck or hauler.